 How to Tie a Regulator Bungee Necklace

-In sidemount diving, particularly, it is important that both regulators are held via ‘break-away’ restraints.
-Unlike back-mounted configurations, the short-hose is not merely a back-up; it is used throughout the dive (for cylinder balancing).
+In sidemount diving, particularly, some divers prefer a ‘break-away’ restraint on the bungee necklace.
+Unlike backmounted configurations, the short-hose is not merely a backup.
+It is used throughout the dive for cylinder balancing.

 How to Tie a Regulator Bungee Necklace – Instructions

-Here is how to tie a regulator bungee necklace so that the regulator can be pulled free upon demand:
+Here is how to tie a regulator bungee necklace.
+This method allows the regulator to be pulled free upon demand:

 Regulator Bungee Necklace – Materials: